Pylons/pyramid/docs/glossary.rst

     `chameleon <http://chameleon.repoze.org>`_ is an attribute
     language template compiler which supports both the :term:`ZPT` and :term:`Genshi` templating specifications.
 It is written and maintained by Malthe Borch.
-It has serveral extensions, such as the ability to use bracketed (Genshi-style) ``${name}`` syntax, even within ZPT.
+It has several extensions, such as the ability to use bracketed (Genshi-style) ``${name}`` syntax, even within ZPT.
 It is also much faster than the reference implementations of both ZPT and Genshi.  :mod:`repoze.bfg` offers